 Smetanovy sady 179, 686 01 Uherské Hradiště

-Since its foundation in 1914 the museum has profiled itself in ethnography and archeology, and later in fine arts and history.
-The research and collecting focus is focused on the entire ethnographic area of Slovácko.
-In the field of archeology and history, the institution pays attention to the important period of Great Moravia, the first stable principality of the Western Slavs.
-The branch of the Museum of Folk Distilleries in Vlčnov represents the domestic production of distillates on the Moravian-Slovak border.
-Part of the international cultural trail of St. Cyril and Methodius is a Memorial of Great Moravia in the Old Town with a newly built research and presentation center dedicated to these heralds.
+Since the establishment in 1914, the Museum of Moravian Slovakia in Uherské Hradiště has been dedicated to ethnography and archaeology added to by visual arts and history.
+The scope of research and collecting covers the whole ethnographic area of Slovácko (Moravian Slovakia).
+As to the field of archaeology and history, the institution pays attention to one important era – Great Moravia, the first stable princedom of West Slavs.
+The Museum’s branch – the Museum of Folk Distilleries in Vlčnov shows the domestic production of distillates in the Moravian-Slovak borderland.
+The international cultural trail of St. Cyril and Methodius includes the Great Moravia Empire Monument in Staré Město with a newly built research and presentation center dedicated to these Slavic Missionaries.

 Zámek 672, 696 62 Strážnice

-The National Institute of Folk Culture is the central workplace responsible for the coordination of care for traditional folk culture, conducting research, processing, storing and disseminating information on nonmaterial culture heritage in the Czech Republic.
-It administers 45 hectares of vegetation and 99 estates in total, seven are heritage-listed: the castle building and neighbouring park, the historical brewery building – today the entrance to the Strážnice Museum of Villages of South-East Moravia (Open Air Museum Strážnice).
-The unique collections are those of Moravian folk clothes and musical instruments.
+The National Institute of Folk Culture is the central workplace charged with coordination of care for traditional folk culture.
+It conducts research, processes, stores and releases information on intangible heritage in the Czech Republic.
+It administers 45 hectares of vegetation and 99 estates in total, seven of which are heritage-listed, e.g. the castle building and neighboring park; the historical brewery building – today the entrance to the Strážnice Museum of Villages of South-East Moravia (Open Air Museum Strážnice).
+The collections that are unique are those of Moravian folk clothes and musical instruments.